|

 Build the Table-Top Troll Catapult.
 This is a great little siege engine that really hurls projectiles!
 You just need some wood, a few screws, a rubber band and a couple of hours.
 This little catapult really hurls projectiles.
 And you can really tweak it to be quite a powerful little troll.

 This tutorial on how to build a catapult takes you through all the steps in showing you how to do it.
 Want to see it in action?
-Here is a quicktime video of this catapult in action - Table Top Troll Catapult video.
+I have an eight second youtube video right here: Firing the Table Top Troll (opens in a new tab)

 Note From Will: If you are looking to buy a Siege Engine kit that you can make yourself you should check out my siege engine store.
 I have all kinds of trebuchets, catapults and more all available from Amazon.com - The Siege Engine Store